Singularities in Fully Developed Turbulence

 {\bf 3.
 Effects of Spatial Intermittency in 3D FDT}\\

 Spatial intermittency effects associated with the spatial spottiness of the turbulent activity become more pronounced at small scales.
-So, one may surmise spatial intermittency to have a significant effect on the finite-singularity development.
-One may incorporate spatial intermittency effects via the fractal nature of dissipative structures where the turbulent activity is concentrated, following Mondelbrot \cite{Mon}.
-In a first approximation, the dissipative structures may be approximated by a homogeneous fractal with a non-integer Hausdorff dimension $D$ (Frisch et al. \cite{Fri2}.
+So, one may surmise spatial intermittency to have a significant effect on the FTS development.
+One may then incorporate spatial intermittency effects, following Mandelbrot \cite{Mon}, via the fractal nature of strongly convoluted dissipative structures where the turbulent activity is concentrated.
+In a first approximation, the dissipative structures may be approximated by a homogeneous fractal\footnote{In a homogeneous fractal model (also called the $\beta$-model) for the dissipative structures, the energy flux is assumed to be transferred to only a fixed function $\beta$ of the eddies downstream in the cascade (Frisch et a. \cite{Fri2}).} with a non-integer Hausdorff dimension $D_0$ (Frisch et al. \cite{Fri2}).